palikar/dotfiles/.emacs.d/EMACS.md

 # Spellchecking

-Yes, I am a hirroble speller.
+Yeso, I am a ~~hirroble~~ horrible speller.
 Thank god that there are tools that help me live my miserable uneducated life.
 I often have to write in german too so I have custom dictionary switching key-binding.
 Other than that, I find `C-c s` to be most intuitive for correcting misspelled words. **flyspell-popup** is a handy little thing that is pretty much company for showing a list of possible **correct** words. [flyspell-popup](https://github.com/xuchunyang/flyspell-popup)

 ```emacs-lisp
 (require 'flyspell)